SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION: Map Structure — City Stages as Run Progression System

 The run layer and city layer share the same map.
-The street layout, road routing, and Core Four buildings (Lab, Gym, Tailor Shop, Lair) are consistent landmarks across all stages and recognizable within the run layer.
+The street layout, road routing, and Core Four buildings (Science Lab, Training Center, Tailor Shop, Hero's Lair) are consistent landmarks across all stages and recognizable within the run layer.

 The city develops through four visual stages.
 Each stage is mechanically a distinct run environment layered on top of the same underlying street